 On Miyazawa Kenji

-This museum is dedicated to professional agronomist, teacher, geologist, philosopher, activist, poet, and writer Kenji Miyazawa (1896-1933) who to this day is mostly remembered for his literary works that transcend generations and borders.
+This museum is dedicated to professional agronomist, teacher, geologist, philosopher, activist, poet, and writer Kenji Miyazawa (1896-1933) who to this day, is mostly remembered by his literary works that transcend generations and borders.
 Miyazawa’s works are characterized by fantastical worlds that are deeply connected to nature, entwined in poignant text and progressive morals.
 His most famous piece is the short novel, “Night on the Galactic Railroad,” in which two friends take a train journey to the cosmos.
-This metaphysical, mature, thoughtful story can be enjoyed by both adults and children.
+This thoughtful story can be enjoyed by both adults and children.

 Kenji Miyazawa, born into affluence, was also a devout Buddhist.
 Although he was to take over his family business, he found contradictions between the work and his faith.
 He later became a teacher at Hanamaki Agricultural School which relieved him of the burden of having to work at his family business.
 He wished for his students to become farmers but realized yet another contradiction, he wasn't practicing what he had preached when he himself was a white collar worker.
 He then moved to a new town and became a farmer and took time to study soils and fertilizers.
 In the latter part of his short life, Kenji's desire to help Tozo Suzuki, the owner of a small rock-crushing factory, lead him to Matsukawa, Ichinoseki.
 Here he worked as an engineer and salesman.
 Kenji gave his all to help the factory from going bankrupt, so much so, that eventually supply could not meet demand.
 Sadly, Kenji was suffering from illness for years, and even up to the month before his passing, he continued to give advice to Tozo.
 Kenji, although had some literary success throughout his life, it was his after his passing where his works came to the fore.
 One example is the poem 'ame ni mo makezu' (Be not defeated by the rain - scroll to the end of the article) which was not publicized but found in one his notebooks.